Per Occurrence vs Aggregate Limits in Car Insurance: What's the Difference?

 What is a per occurrence limit in car insurance?

 A per occurrence limit is the maximum dollar amount your insurance company will pay for all damages — including bodily injuries and property damage — resulting from a single accident.
 It doesn't matter how many people are involved; the per occurrence limit is the total ceiling for that one event.
-For example, with a $300,000 per occurrence limit, your insurer won't pay more than $300,000 for any single accident regardless of total damages claimed.
+For example, with a $300,000 per occurrence bodily injury limit, your insurer won't pay more than $300,000 for any single accident regardless of total damages claimed.
+Any costs above that limit become your personal financial responsibility.

 Do personal auto insurance policies have aggregate limits?

-In most cases, no. Standard personal auto insurance policies do not use aggregate limits.
-Your liability limits simply apply to each accident independently, meaning multiple accidents in the same policy year each receive their own full coverage up to your per occurrence limit.
-Aggregate limits are far more common in commercial auto policies, where claim frequency is higher and insurers need to cap total annual exposure.
+No — standard personal auto insurance policies do not use aggregate limits.
+Your liability limits apply independently to each accident, meaning multiple accidents in the same policy year each receive their own full coverage up to your per occurrence limit.
+Aggregate limits are far more common in commercial general liability (CGL) policies, not standard commercial or personal auto policies.
+For everyday personal drivers, this per-accident structure is simpler and more consistently protective.

 When does an aggregate limit reset?

-Your aggregate limit resets at the beginning of each new policy period, which is typically every 6 or 12 months when your policy renews.
-Unused coverage does not roll over, and any claims paid out during the policy period do not carry forward.
-Once a new period begins, your full aggregate limit is restored and available for new claims.
+An aggregate limit resets at the beginning of each new policy period — typically every 6 or 12 months when your policy renews.
+Unused coverage does not roll over to the next period, and any claims paid out during the current period do not carry forward.
+Once a new term begins, your full aggregate limit is restored.
+This reset timing is especially important for policyholders tracking exposure late in a policy year.

-Why do aggregate limits matter for high-risk drivers or commercial vehicles?
+Why do aggregate limits matter for commercial or specialty policies?

 How do I know if my car insurance limits are high enough?

-A good rule of thumb is to carry liability limits at least equal to your total net worth — including savings, home equity, and other assets.
-Most financial experts recommend a minimum of 100/300/100 for drivers with any significant assets, and 250/500/100 for those with higher net worth.
-If you're unsure, speaking with an independent insurance agent can help you evaluate your exposure and find the right balance between adequate coverage and affordable premiums.
+A solid rule of thumb is to carry liability limits at least equal to your total net worth — including savings, home equity, and other assets.
+Most financial experts recommend a minimum of 100/300/100 for drivers with any significant assets, and 250/500/250 for those with higher net worth.
+If you're unsure whether you're adequately covered, speaking with an independent insurance agent can help you evaluate your exposure.
+You can also review our car insurance coverage recommendations to find the right balance between adequate protection and affordable premiums.

 Compare Car Insurance Rates in Ohio